Development guide#

 Testing the Kubernetes operator#

 To test the Kubernetes operator, you must have a Kubernetes cluster available that is not already running Gafaelfawr.
-This is only tested with Minikube, which is the approach used by CI.

 Warning